Kheeper

 Step 5 — Author the config

 Generate a starter config from the image's schema and edit it to fit your host.
-If you used the example Caddy image from the build-and-push guide, it expects domain and name fields:
+Here we are using the public postgres image: You can use the DNS name from kheeper hosts list where the config requests a domain.

 Step 6 — Create a release

-Create a release that pairs the image with your config:
+Create and activate a release that pairs the image with your config:

 Troubleshooting